 Every great shonen villain brings something different to the table.
-The one thing that they all have in common is that they're indispensable when telling a great story.
+The one thing they all have in common is that they're indispensable when telling a great story.

-Meruem - 'Hunter x Hunter'
+Meruem - 'Hunter X Hunter'Photo: Madhouse

-Meruem starts out so vicious that he literally kills and eats his own kind (chimera ants) if they fail to show him total deference.
+Meruem starts out so vicious that he literally slays and eats his own kind (chimera ants) if they fail to show him total deference.
 He sees himself as nearly flawless, and his incredible strength backs up his viewpoint.
-That arrogance and cruelty begins to dissipate when he meets Komugi, a young blind girl who he forms a bond with through playing a game called Gungi.
+That arrogance and cruelty begins to dissipate when he meets Komugi, a young blind girl he forms a bond with through playing a game called Gungi.